 Description

 Win 5 rounds of rock-paper-scissors against a server-side randomized opponent.
-The vulnerability: the server checks if your move is a substring of the winning move strings, not an exact match.
+The vulnerability: the server checks if the winning move name is a substring of your input string, not whether your input exactly equals a valid move.

 Sending a string like 'rockpaperscissors' contains 'rock', 'paper', AND 'scissors' as substrings - so it always wins regardless of the server's choice.